donjude/azureml-engineer-capstone/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Predicting the Probability of Mortality Caused by Heart Failure

-*TODO:* Write a short introduction to your project.

 This project is the final capstone project as part of Microsoft's sponsored Udacity Nanodegree programme [Machine Learning Engineer for Microsoft Azure](https://www.udacity.com/course/machine-learning-engineer-for-microsoft-azure-nanodegree--nd00333).